MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 # Integrated hybrid computing

 Integrated hybrid computing brings the classical and quantum processes together, allowing classical code to control the execution of quantum operations based on mid-circuit measurements while the physical qubits remain alive.
 Using common programming techniques, such as nested conditionals, loops, and function calls, a single quantum program can run complex problems, reducing the number of shots needed.
-Leveraging qubit re-use techniques, larger programs can run on machines utilizing a smaller number of qubits.
+Using qubit reuse techniques, larger programs can run on machines utilizing a smaller number of qubits.

 For more discussion, see